 Yes.
-Russian boar can be hunted and trapped, year-round, statewide with a valid base license.
+Russian boar can be hunted and trapped year-round, statewide with a valid base license.
 Russian boar can be taken on public land by anyone possessing a valid hunting license or a concealed pistol license, or on private land with the landowner's permission.
-Anyone who harvests a Russian boar is asked to submit parts of the animal to the DNR for disease testing.
+You are encouraged to report all Russian boar seen or taken at Michigan.gov/FeralSwine or by calling 517-336-1928.